 Form a ball of dough.
 Set aside for 10 minutes in the mixing bowl at room temperature.

 Prepare two pieces of parchment paper.
-Place one on the bench top, place the dough ball in the middle of the parchment paper sheet and cover the ball with the second piece of parchment paper.
+Place one on the benchtop, place the dough ball in the middle of the parchment paper sheet, and cover the ball with the second piece of parchment paper.
 Press the ball slightly to stick the paper to the ball.

 Use a rolling pin to roll the dough into a naan shape.
 Keep the dough slightly thick to mimic real naan bread.
-Remove top parchment paper layer.
+Remove the top parchment paper layer.
 Reshape the sides of the naan bread with your fingers if needed for lovely smooth sides.

 Warm a non-stick crepe pan or pancake griddle under medium-high heat.
-When the pan is hot, flip over the rolled naan onto the pan, peel off parchment paper carefully and cook the naan bread for 1-2 minutes on high heat until black spots appears.
+When the pan is hot, flip over the rolled naan onto the pan, peel off parchment paper carefully and cook the naan bread for 1-2 minutes on high heat until black spots appear.

 Serve immediately, spread 1/2 teaspoon of olive oil or melted butter on top of each bread, crushed garlic and chopped coriander if desired.